shahrajabian/shahrajabian.github.io/_pages/about.md

 <!-- **Research Interests:**-->
 * Control Theory
-* Data-Driven Modeling, Fault Diagnosis, and Control
+* Data-Driven Modeling and Control
 * Safe Control
-* Multi-agent Systems

 In my free time, I like to stay active with sports like bodybuilding and running, and I really enjoy outdoor adventures like hiking, camping, and climbing with friends and family.
 I used to do kickboxing too.